Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 • If you overstay in Turkey between more than 24 months you will get 5 years ban,

-How to revoke the entry ban to Turkey?
+How to Revoke the Entry Ban to Turkey?

 In order to understand the process of lifting the ban on entry into Turkey, it is important to know why the ban was imposed in the first place.

-2. The second method is; to file a lawsuit against the ban on entry to Turkey in the administrative courts.
+• However, if the entry ban poses for different reason: You must file a lawsuit against the ban on entry to Turkey in the administrative courts.

 Conclusion